Isle of Man Railway locomotives: Boiler variants

 All of the Isle of Man Railway locomotives and Manx Northern No. 3 Thornhill were locomotives with a leading pony truck and outside cylinders.
 They were built by Beyer Peacock, based on the NSB Class IV locomotives which the company first supplied in 1866 for the gauge lines of the Norwegian State Railways.
 The degree of standardisation of the Beyer Peacock locomotives made it possible to move parts between them when they were rebuilt.

 The Manx locomotives came in three principal variants.
 The ten "small boiler" locomotives consisted of Nos.
 1–9, and Manx Northern No. 3 (later Isle of Man Railway No. 14).
-These locomotives had a 6 ft 3 in coupled wheelbase, 3 ft 9 in driving wheels and 11 in by 18 in cylinders.
+These locomotives had a 6 ft 3 in coupled wheelbase, 3 ft 9 in driving wheels and 11 by 18 in cylinders.
 As built, were fitted with 2 ft 10+3/4 in diameter boilers.
 The boiler pressure was 120 psi for Nos.
 1–7 and 14, which was increased to 160 psi for Nos.
 8 and 9.
 The first three locomotives had 320 impgal side tanks.
 For Nos.
 4–9 this was increased to 385 impgal.

 Nos.
 10–13 constitute the "medium boiler" series.
 For these locomotives the boilers were enlarged to 3 ft 3 in diameter, the coupled wheelbase was extended to 6 ft 6 in and the side tanks were increased to 480 impgal capacity.
 The driving wheel diameter remained 3 ft 9 in and the cylinders were still 11 in by 18 in.
 The small boiler locomotives were rebuilt with larger boilers to match the medium boiler series.
 Nos 4–6 were also fitted with the larger 480 gal tanks.

-No. 16 is the solitary example of the "large boiler" variant, with its 3 ft 6 in diameter, 180 psi boiler, 12 in by 18 in cylinders and 520 impgal tanks.
+No. 16 is the solitary example of the "large boiler" variant, with its 3 ft 6 in diameter, 180 psi boiler, 12 by 18 in cylinders and 520 impgal tanks.
 It has the same 6 ft 6 in coupled wheelbase and 3 ft 9 in driving wheels as the medium boiler locomotives.